Skip to main content

 async getToken() {

-// Return cached token if still valid
+// Return cached token if valid

-if (this.token && this.expiresAt && Date.now() < this.expiresAt) {
+if (this.cache && Date.now() < this.expiresAt) {

-return {
+return this.cache;

 }